 If you make contributions to your IRA or employer-sponsored 401(k) retirement plan, you might be able to take advantage of the saver’s credit, also known as the Retirement Savings Contributions Credit.

-The IRS states that depending on the adjusted gross income reported on your Form 1040, the amount of the credit will be 50%, 20% or 10% of:
+The IRS states that depending on the adjusted gross income reported on your Form 1040, the amount of the credit will be 50%, 20% or 10% of one of these things:

-- contributions you make to a traditional or Roth IRA,
+- Contributions made to a traditional or Roth IRA

-- voluntary after-tax employee contributions made to a qualified retirement plan (including the federal Thrift Savings Plan) or 403(b) plan,
+- Voluntary employee contributions (after-tax) to a qualified retirement plan (including the federal Thrift Savings Plan) or 403(b) plan

-- contributions made to an ABLE account for which you are the designated beneficiary (beginning in 2018).
+- Contributions to an ABLE account (if you are the designated beneficiary)